“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 –Jesus to his disciples (John 16:2)

 Scriptural analysis reveals this “Yes” answer is man-made doctrine.
-Worse, such sermons and articles and the reactions they stoke are harmful to transgender persons and contrary to Christ’s commands.
+Worse, such sermons and articles and the reactions they stoke are harmful to transgender persons and contrary to Christ’s teachings.

 This article outlines a scriptural response to transgender persons.

 First, this article provides some basics regarding sex, gender, transgender, and related terms.
 Then it explains that scripture does not say it is a sin to have transgender thoughts or behaviors.
-Finally, it considers application of Christ’s commands to transgender persons and encourages Christians to speak the truth.
+Finally, it considers application of Christ’s teachings to treatment of transgender persons and encourages Christians to speak the truth.

 I. Swift to Hear